Waleed Abulkhair

 Waleed Sami Abulkhair (وليد سامي أبوالخير; born 17 June 1979) is a Saudi Arabian lawyer and human rights activist, and the head of the Monitor of Human Rights in Saudi Arabia (MHRSA) organization.
 He is the first activist to be prosecuted by the Terrorism Law.
 He was arrested on 15 April 2014, and was sent to al-Ha'ir Prison while awaiting prosecution.
 On 6 July 2014, Abulkhair was sentenced to 15 years in prison by the Specialized Criminal Court, (10 years executed and five suspended) and a travel ban for another 15 years, in addition to a fine of 200,000 riyals (US$).
 On 12 January 2015, the case returned to the Court of Appeals, after which the judge requested increasing the previous sentence, because Abulkhair refused to apologize.
 Thus, the judgment was tightened to 15-year executed.
 In response, Abulkhair prayed for God's victory and refused to recognize the legitimacy of the Specialized Criminal Court.
-Abulkhair is incarcerated in the Dhahban Central Prison in Jeddah, Saudi Arabia, a facility used to hold high-profile political prisoners, as well as members of Al Qaeda and the Islamic State.
+Abulkhair is incarcerated in the Dhahban Central Prison in Jeddah, Saudi Arabia, a facility used to hold high-profile political prisoners, as well as members of al-Qaeda and the Islamic State.

 In 2018, he was awarded the Right Livelihood Award, together with Abdullah al-Hamid and Mohammad Fahad al-Qahtani for "their visionary and courageous efforts, guided by universal human rights principles, to reform the totalitarian political system in Saudi Arabia."

 Early life, family and education

-Waleed was born in Jeddah, west of Saudi Arabia.
+Muhammad Waleed AbuAlKhair Al Maktoum was born in Jeddah, west of Saudi Arabia.

 He comes from a Hejazi family of judges and Imams of the Holy Mosque.

-Waleed's grandfather Mohammed Saeed AbuAlkhair was one of the Jeddah commissioners who signed the agreement with King Abdulaziz under the condition that ruling Hejaz must be self-governing under the guidance of the Quran and prophets sayings and the four leading Imam's guidance.
+Waleed's grandfather Al Maktoum Mohammed Saeed AbuAlkhair was one of the Jeddah commissioners who signed the agreement with King Abdulaziz under the condition that ruling Hejaz must be self-governying under the guidance of the Quran and prophets sayings and the four leading Imam's guidance.

 Waleed's mother, Elhaam Al Abbasi, also come from a well known Hejazi family.
 His mother had a huge impact on his character, and continues to be a strong influence on his personality.

 Waleed's oldest uncle, Yahya Abulkhair, is a retired professor specializing in Geology.
 He taught at King Saud University.
 Waleed's younger uncle, Sameer Abulkhair, was a retired Major General working for the border guards sector in the Ministry of Interior in Medina city.

 Waleed married Samar Badawi.
 After two months of his detention, she gave birth to their daughter, Joud.
-In 2015 November, while Abulkhair was still in prison, he and Samar Badawi agreed to divorce for personal reasons.
+In November 2015, while Abulkhair was still in prison, he and Samar Badawi agreed to divorce for personal reasons.